logstash/logstash.net/docs/1.0.17/getting-started-centralized.md

     fi

-Otherwise - Download and unpack the elasticsearch yourself; you'll want version 0.16.0 or newer.
+Otherwise - Download and unpack the elasticsearch yourself; you'll want version 0.17.6.
 It's written in Java and requires Java (uses Lucene on the backend; if you want to know more read the elasticsearch docs).

 To start the service, run `bin/elasticsearch`.
 If you want to run it in the